"The amphibian chorus in the rain forest on El Yunque

 Family Eleutherodactylidae: Rain Frogs

 This family of about 200 species is distinguished by several characteristics, one of which is the "T" shape of the last phalanxes of their digits.
-This usually have an adhesive pad that helps in climbing, although many terrestrial species have such greatly reduced.
+These usually have adhesive pads that help in climbing, although many terrestrial species have such greatly reduced.
 This American (mostly Neotropical) taxon is composed of several genera which relationships among themselves are uncertain.
 One of them, Eleutherodactylus, is the largest in the Caribbean region.

 Eleutherodactylus is the most widespread genus of frogs in the Caribbean, found in almost every insular bank large or small.
 They are divided into two main assemblages.
 An eastern Caribbean group is mainly arboreal and almost all species possess an external throat sack that amplifies the sounds of their calls.
 These are most often some variation of a whistle.
-Many species in this group, especially in Puerto Rico and the Lesser Antilles, are arboreal in habits.
-However, they are now widespread in the Caribbean, including western land masses like Cuba, but not the Cayman Islands, the Bahamas, and Jamaica.
-A western Caribbean group is found in the Bahamas, Cuba, Jamaica, Hispaniola, the Cayman Islands, and reaches east to the Virgin Islands (strangely, skipping Puerto Rico proper).
-Most species are terrestrial lack a vocal sack, and their calls consist mainly of chirps and low, raspy sounds.
+Many species in this group, especially in Puerto Rico and the Lesser Antilles, are climbers and live on trees.
+However, they are now widespread in the Caribbean, including western land masses like Cuba and Hispaniola, but not in the Cayman Islands, The Bahamas, and Jamaica.
+A western Caribbean group is found in The Bahamas, Cuba, Jamaica, Hispaniola, the Cayman Islands, and reaches east to the Virgin Islands (strangely, skipping Puerto Rico proper).
+Most species are terrestrial lack a vocal sack, and their calls consist mainly of chirps, clucks and low, raspy sounds.

-Some species in both groups depart from the norm, and have invaded habitats not usual for their clade, or behave more typical members of their group.
+Some species in both groups depart from the norm, and have invaded habitats not usual for their clade.

 None of these frogs has a tadpole stage, but instead all species of the genus lay their eggs on land.
 For this they choose humid microhabitats, like spaces under rocks and rotting vegetation, the axillae of bromeliad's leaves, and even lay them exposed on the leaves of rain forest plants as long as the atmospheric humidity is high enough.
 Most species exhibit parental care for the eggs, a rather unusual behavior among amphibians.
 However, it is the male which usually stays close to the eggs in order to protect them from predators - snails, birds, snakes, and even adults of their own species.
 Sometimes the caretaker of the eggs sits on them to transfer humidity directly from its body to the clutch.
 After hatching, the neonates are almost miniature replicas of the adults, albeit with tiny, vestigial tails that are quickly absorbed within a few hours.
 The babies remain in the nest for a few days, during which the adult will fiercely defend them against intruders.

-This smallest amphibian in the Puerto Rican insular bank is a recently described species: the Puerto Rican wetland frog, Eleutherodactylus juanariveroi.
+The smallest amphibian in the Puerto Rican insular bank: the Puerto Rican wetland frog, Eleutherodactylus juanariveroi.
+Toa Baja, north-eastern Puerto Rico.

 First four individuals: males.
 Last individual: female.

-Fortunately, its habitat has recently being declared critical for the species, and will be protected.
+Fortunately, its habitat has recently being declared critical for the species, and hopefully will be protected.

 The species can be heard here calling among its congeners, E. brittoni, E. cochranae, and E. coqui.